RRDD

 valuebitsformatnotes

-header string(string length)*8string“Datasources” as in the V1 protocol
+header string(string length)*8string“DATASOURCES” as in the V1 protocol

 data checksum32int32binary-encoded crc32 of the concatenation of the encoded timestamp and datasource values